 As you climb up the Necropolis, the sweeping views of the city of Glasgow become more and more impressive.

-Mostly we were quickly walking through, looking for any surnames affiliated with our genealogy.
+However, we were quickly walking through, mainly looking for any surnames affiliated with our genealogy.

 But we still took moments to stop and admire the detailed architecture of the monuments located inside of the Necropolis.

 Many of them were designed by renowned architects of the time.